 Tip #4: Decompose complex motions into their components and practice the components independently.
 For example, practice arm motions independently from leg motions.
 Or practice the arm motions one side at a time.

-Tip #5: Don't hesitate to use personal floatation devices to support your body in the water if you isolate stroke components, even if it makes you look silly.
+Tip #5: Don't hesitate to use swimming aids to support your body in the water if you isolate stroke components, even if it makes you look silly.
 Once you can swim a stroke the other people swimming can't, you won't look silly anymore.

 However, make sure that the flotation devices don't become props you cling onto even when they aren't needed anymore.
 For example, the pull buoy comes to mind.